-General Learning Goal: The student must be aware of the constitutional rights of all individuals within the United States, regardless of citizenship, and the role of the criminal justice system protecting those rights.
+General Learning Goal: The student will learn the functions of the criminal justice system in protecting the constitutional rights of all individuals within the United States, regardless of citizenship.

-- 1. The student will recognize the freedoms and rights afforded to individuals under the U.S. Constitution, the Bill of Rights, later Amendments, and enacted federal law.
+- 1. The student will analyze the freedoms and rights afforded to individuals under the U.S. Constitution and the Bill of Rights.

-- 2. The student will recognize how the following amendments to the U.S. Constitution apply to the actions and conduct of peace officers:
+- 2. The student will apply the following amendments to the U.S. Constitution to the actions and conduct of peace officers:

 - a.
 First Amendment

 - b.
 Fourth Amendment

 - c.
 Fifth Amendment

 - d.
 Sixth Amendment

 - e.
 Eighth Amendment

 - f.
 Fourteenth Amendment

-- 3. The student will recognize the freedoms and rights afforded to individuals under the Colorado State Constitution and amendments, and enacted state statutes.
+- 3. The student will compare the freedoms and rights afforded to individuals under the Colorado State Constitution and amendments with the U.S. Constitution.

-- 4. The student will identify and compare and contrast the three components of the criminal justice system.
+- 4. The student will examine the major goals of the criminal justice system:

+- a.
+Guarantee due process and equal justice

+- b.
+Reduce crime, fear of crime, and public disorder

+- c.
+Protection of life and property